How to Map Dublin Core to PREMIS for Archival Objects

 premis:objectIdentifier |

-Extract value; assign objectIdentifierType (UUID, ARK, Handle) |
+Extract the value; assign an objectIdentifierType (UUID, ARK, Handle, Local) |

 dc:rights |